 According to the Central Karoo District Energy Consumption and CO2 Emissions Report (2013), 88% of the energy requirement of the District is provided for through the use of liquid fossil fuels; namely, diesel and petrol.
-This high reliance on liquid fossil fuels is probably attributable to the high volume of automobiles that transit through the District, and the vast distances residents are required to travel between towns.
-The other 12% of the energy consumed at the District scale is in the form of electricity which is delivered through Eskom's national power grid.
-As of 2016, 95.4% of households in the Central Karoo have access to electricity.
-It is important to note that the sale of electricity to residents is a major source of revenue for the area's local municipalities.
+This high reliance on liquid fossil fuels is probably attributable to the high volume of automobiles that transit through the District, and the vast distances

-Figure 3.32: Energy Utilities Map for the Central Karoo District Municipality
+Figure 3.41: Energy Utilities Map for the Central Karoo District Municipality

-Referring to Figure 3.32, Eskom has some important energy infrastructure running through the Central Karoo.
+Referring to Figure 3.41, Eskom has some important energy infrastructure running through the Central Karoo.
 A set of major high voltage powerlines crosses the District in a west-northeast direction, connecting at a major substation in Beaufort West.
 In addition, another set of high voltage powerlines connects from the Beaufort West substation and heads south into Eden District.
 These powerlines form part of the national power grid.
 Furthermore, the District is crossed by medium voltage powerlines which follow roughly the same route as the N1 corridor.
 This set of powerlines has several substations which then branch out to supply energy to the local municipalities.
-59% of the District's electricity provision is consumed in the residential sector, and most of the electricity aenerated and provided by Eskom is drawn from coal-fired power plants (which emit substantial amounts of greenhouse gas).
+59% of the District's electricity provision is consumed in the residential sector, and most of the electricity generated and provided by Eskom is drawn from coal-fired power plants (which emit substantial amounts of greenhouse gas).